-On September 10, 2012, SMART Modular filed a complaint in the Eastern District of California against Netlist alleging infringement of certain claims of SMART Modular's U.S. Patent No. 8,250,295 (the

-295 patent) and seeking, among other things, a preliminary injunction.
+On September 10, 2012, SMART Modular filed a complaint in the Eastern District of California against Netlist alleging infringement of certain claims of SMART Modular's U.S. Patent No. 8,250,295 (the '295 patent) and seeking, among other things, a preliminary injunction.
 Netlist filed certain counterclaims alleging, among other things, attempted monopolization, collusion, unfair competition, fraud on the U.S. Patent and Trademark Office (the USPTO) and sham litigation, and asserting that the '295 patent is invalid.
 The counterclaims do not specify the amount of damages.
 Netlist also filed a request for reexamination of the '295 patent in the USPTO.
 On May 30, 2013, the court denied SMART Modular's motion for a preliminary injunction and granted a stay in the proceedings pending the outcome of the reexamination.
-On or about April 29, 2014, the USPTO issued a non-final Action Closing Prosecution (ACP) confirming the patentability of the original claims of SMART Modular's 295 patent and rejecting certain claims added during the reexamination process.
+On or about April 29, 2014, the USPTO issued a non-final Action Closing Prosecution (ACP) confirming the patentability of the original claims of SMART Modular's '295 patent and rejecting certain claims added during the reexamination process.
 On May 29, 2014, after the ACP, SMART Modular filed comments requesting that all of the original claims and certain of the added claims be confirmed as patentable.
 On June 30, 2014, Netlist filed comments challenging SMART Modular's comments to the ACP.
 On August 4, 2015, the USPTO rejected Netlist's challenges and affirmed its previous decision confirming the patentability of the original claims of SMART Modular's '295 patent.
 On September 4, 2015, Netlist filed an appeal of the USPTO examiner's decision to the Patent Trial and Appeals Board (the PTAB).
 On February 25, 2016, the USPTO ruled in favor of SMART and on September 21, 2016, the court granted SMART's motion to lift the stay in the Eastern District of California case.
 On November 14, 2016, the PTAB reversed the examiner's decision to confirm certain claims of SMART Modular's '295 patent and reversed the examiner's decision to determine that certain newly added claims are patentable.
+On January 23, 2017, SMART Modular filed a request to reopen prosecution to add evidence to rebut the PTAB's grounds for the decision reversing the examiner's decision.
+On February 24, 2017, Netlist filed comments on SMART Modular's request to reopen prosecution.
+On April 18, 2017, the PTAB issued an Order remanding the reexamination and reopening prosecution.
 On February 22, 2017, Netlist filed a motion to reinstate the stay in the court proceedings pending the outcome of the USPTO proceedings.
-SMART Modular filed an opposition to this motion, which is pending.
-SMART Modular is evaluating the next course of action with respect to the proceedings in the USPTO and the Eastern District of California.
+SMART Modular filed an opposition to this motion and the Netlist motion to reinstate the stay was denied.
+On May 8, 2017, the USPTO examiner issued a decision to remand, rejecting certain claims of the '295 patent.
+On June 8, 2017, SMART Modular filed in the USPTO, its response to the examiner's May 8, 2017 decision.
+On June 17, 2017, Netlist filed comments in response to the examiner's May 8, 2017 decision.
+On August 8, 2017, the examiner issued a communication indicating that SMART Modular's and Netlist's comments had been entered and that the proceeding was forwarded to the PTAB for issuance of a new decision.
+SMART Modular is evaluating the next course of action with respect to the proceedings in the Eastern District of California.